-The UNICON utility's object browser allows you to navigate the NDS[TM] tree so that you can view, select, create, and delete objects anywhere in the tree.
-The browser enables you to manage product-specific objects throughout the NDS tree without returning to the NETADMIN (if you are using NetWare[®] 4) or NetWare Administrator (if you are using NetWare 5) utility.
-For example, if you are configuring UNIX-to-NetWare printing using the UNICON utility and you need to designate a NetWare queue, you can use the browser to select a queue or create one anywhere in the directory tree.
+The UNICON utility's object browser allows you to navigate the NDSTM tree so that you can view, select, create, and delete objects anywhere in the tree.
+The browser enables you to manage product-specific objects throughout the NDS tree without returning to the NETADMIN.
+For example, if you are configuring UNIX-to-NetWare® printing using the UNICON utility and you need to designate a NetWare queue, you can use the browser to select a queue or create one anywhere in the NDS tree.